Guitar chords

 The major 9th is for example used in jazz.

 There are lots of them; all you really need to do is place your fingers in a random position on the fretboard and you accomplish a guitar chord.
 But it's not until you do it with control and in organized form that music is created.
 The guitar chords are categorized in names (e.g. C, C7) and bigger groups.
-There is also different types of chords and some of the more common are defined as follows:
+There are also different types of chords and some of the more common ones are defined as follows:

 On this site you also find sus chords, slash chords and many other categories.